robalford/forloop_lesson/README.md

         print(str(num + 1) + "): " + compliment)
 ```

-Whoa, what the heck is that enumerate thing?
-It's a special Python function that gives you the for loop item's
+Whoa, what the heck is that `enumerate` thing?
+It's a special Python function that gives you the current for loop item's
 list index as well as the item itself.
-The enumerate function returns two values (`index`, `item`) for you to use
+The enumerate function returns two values (`list_index`, `item`) for you to use
 inside your loop block.
-In line 40, we change the item's list index from an integer to a string so we can print it
+In the example, we have named these values `num` and `compliment`.
+In the `print` statement,
-and add 1 because loop indexes begin with 0, but your friends would think it was weird if you started counting with 0
+we change the item's list index from an integer to a string and add 1 because loop indexes begin
-and that might blow our cover
+with 0, but your friends would think it was weird if you started counting with 0 and that might blow our cover.

 Your automated complimenting has been going great.
 All of your followers feel very appreciated.
 But today you want
 to send an extra special compliment only to your friends that you are following, and just a normal compliment to your